insin/DOMBuilder/docs/index.rst

 .. versionadded:: 1.4.1

 DOMBuilder can be installed as a `Node.js`_ module using Node Package Manager.
-The Node.js build includes :doc:`htmlmode` and :doc:`template`, with HTML as the default output format.
+The Node.js build includes :doc:`htmlmode` and :doc:`templates`, with HTML as the default output format.

 Install::